jgmdev/ddos-deflate/README.md

 * It is possible to whitelist IP addresses, via /etc/ddos/ignore.ip.list.
 * It is possible to whitelist hostnames, via /etc/ddos/ignore.host.list.
+* It is possible to whitelist /etc/hosts ips
 * Simple configuration file: /etc/ddos/ddos.conf
 * IP addresses are automatically unblocked after a preconfigured time limit (default: 600 seconds)
 * The script can run as a cron job at chosen frequency via the configuration file (default: 1 minute)